Jla3apyc/TB335FC-Toolkit/README.md

 [Russian version](README_RU.md)
 # 🛠️ Lenovo Xiaoxin Pad (TB335FC) Toolkit & Guides

-A collection of utilities and detailed guides for managing, modifying, and flashing MediaTek-based devices (MT6835), with a focus on the **Lenovo Xiaoxin Pad 2025 (TB335FC)**.
+A collection of utilities and detailed guides for managing, modifying, and flashing the **Lenovo Xiaoxin Pad 2025 (TB335FC)**.

 > ⚠️ **IMPORTANT:** All actions are performed at your own risk.
 Modifying system partitions may lead to loss of warranty or bricking your device. **Always make backups before proceeding.**